mesax1/blog/docs/services.md

 - VRP and Metaheuristics

-I’ll give you ongoing feedback and guidance via meetings, email, slack, discord, documentation with you and your team.
+I’ll give you ongoing feedback and guidance via meetings, email, slack, discord, or documentation with you and your team.

 I can communicate with you or your team in the following languages: English, Spanish, French, and Portuguese.